Getting Started with Google@UH Gmail

 - intuitive, easy-to-use interface

 - search for messages that meet certain criteria

-This document is a general introduction to webmail and will cover commonly used features.
-For detailed information, refer to the Google's gmail help center.
-It provides the most complete information on the features of webmail in a clear, easy-to-understand format.
+This document is a general introduction to Gmail and will cover commonly used features.
+For detailed information, refer to the Google's Gmail Help Center.
+It provides the most complete information on the features of Gmail in a clear, easy-to-understand format.

 - How do I logon and logout of Google@UH Gmail?

 - Basic Tasks in Google@UH Gmail